ClickHouse/ClickHouse/docs/en/operations/system-tables/metrics.md

 Number of threads in the Aggregator thread pool running a task.

+### AsyncLoaderThreads

+Number of threads in the async loader thread pool.

+### AsyncLoaderThreadsActive

+Number of threads in the async loader thread pool running a task.

 ### AsyncInsertCacheSize

 Number of async insert hash id in cache